rails/rails/guides/source/action_controller_overview.md

 ### Strong Parameters

-With strong parameters Action Controller parameters are forbidden to be used in Active Model mass assignments until they have been whitelisted.
+With strong parameters, Action Controller parameters are forbidden to be used in Active Model mass assignments until they have been whitelisted.
 This means you'll have to make a conscious choice about which attributes to allow for mass updating and thus prevent